mikeric/rivets/README.md

 # Rivets.js

 Rivets.js is a declarative, observer-based DOM-binding facility that plays well with existing frameworks and supports multiple contexts.
-It aims to be lightweight, extensible, and configurable to work with any event-driven model.
+It aims to be lightweight (1.2KB minified and gzipped), extensible, and configurable to work with any event-driven model.

 ## Disclaimer